-Let’s discuss Medigap Plan G plans, which is the second most popular Medigap Plan (trailing only Plan F).
+Let’s discuss Medicare Supplement Insurance Plan G plans, which is the second most popular Medigap Plan (trailing only Plan F).
 This page will explain what Medigap Plan G covers, basic costs, and answer a few of your questions.

-Note – We know that Medigap Plan G and other plans can be confusing.
+Note – We know that Medicare Supplement Plan G and other plans can be confusing.
 If at any time you have questions, we have licensed agents who will help you, free of charge.
 Call us at 888-654-3129 ext.
 3.

 As you likely know, Medicare does not cover everything, leaving “gaps” in its coverage in terms of copays and coinsurance.
 This means many people look to purchase a Medicare Supplement Plan to fill those coverage gaps (commonly called “Medigap” plans.)